Howard Miller Clock Company

-The Howard Miller Company is a Zeeland, Michigan, based manufacturer of longcase clocks and other home furnishings.
+The Howard Miller Company is an American manufacturer of clocks and home furnishings, based in Zeeland, Michigan.
+It was once the world's largest manufacturer of grandfather clocks.

 History

 Howard Miller Clock Company was founded in 1926, as the Herman Miller Clock Company division of office furniture manufacturer Herman Miller, specializing in chiming wall and mantle clocks.
-It was spun off in 1937 and renamed, under the leadership of Herman Miller's son Howard C. Miller (1905–1995).
-Today, there is no connection between the two companies although their headquarters are across the street from one another.
+It was spun off in 1937 and renamed, under the leadership of co-founder Herman Miller's son Howard C. Miller (1905–1995).
+Today, there is no connection between the two companies, although their headquarters are across the street from one another.